 Chief clerks generally advance from deputy clerk and court clerk positions.

-Chief court clerks are responsible for administration and supervision of the day-to-day operations of the Clerk’s Office, including areas such as intake, courtroom deputies, jury, case management and electronic case filing systems, records management, statistical reporting, quality assurance, staffing and procedural manuals.
+Chief court clerks are responsible for administration and supervision of the day-to-day operations of the Clerk’s Office, including areas such as intake, courtroom deputies, jury, case management, electronic case filing systems, records management, statistical reporting, quality assurance, staffing, and procedural manuals.